 Now you have a distortion of salvation here.
 You have a distortion of the message of redemption here.
 And over in chapter 4 of Galatians, in verse 8, he says, "Nevertheless, then when you knew not God, you did service unto them which by nature are no gods, but now after you have known God, or rather are known by God, why are you turning back again to weak and beggarly elements unto which you desire again to be in bondage?"

-Same in Colossians, Colossians chapter 2 and verse 16, "Let no man judge you," he says, "in food, in drink, in respect of a feast day, a new moon, a sabbath day."
+Same in Colossians, Colossians chapter 2 and verse 16, "Let no man judge you," he says, "in food, in drink, in respect of a feast day, a new moon, a Sabbath day."
 What he's saying is resist that.
 Don't let anybody lay that trip on you.
 Why?
 They're only a shadow of things to come but the body is Christ.
 He says you've got to avoid those things.
 Why?
-Because in Colossae it was the same thing.
-People were saying in order to be a true Christian you've got to have the food and the drink and the feast and the new moon and the sabbath all in line with the Mosaic economy.
+Because in Colossae it was the same thing; people were saying in order to be a true Christian you've got to have the food and the drink and the feast and the new moon and the Sabbath all in line with the Mosaic economy.
 And again they were advocating that as an element of salvation.
 And so he defiantly rejects that.
 He is dealing with Judaizers who are advocating another gospel, an intolerable legalism that was unacceptable and would damn men to hell.
 But in the Roman situation, they were just vestiges of past religion.
-They were being pushed as necessary to salvation, they were just being held on to as necessary parts of spiritual growth.
+They weren’t being pushed as necessary to salvation.
+They were just being held on to as necessary parts of spiritual growth.
 And that was the difference.

 And so he says, "Look, be easy on them.
 Open your arms to them and bring them along."
 The climate was very different in Rome from Galatia and Collosae.
-And then in that first verse is still introductory, he says when you receive them, and I love this, just a little footnote, don't do it for the purpose of passing judgment on their opinions.
+And then in that first verse, which is still introductory, he says when you receive them, and I love this, just a little footnote, don't do it for the purpose of passing judgment on their opinions.
 In other words, don't do it just to get in an argument with them.
-Yeah, we'll receive them, come on over...come on over...and then argue with them and fight with them.
+Yeah, we'll receive them, come on over, come on over, and then argue with them and fight with them.
 Not to harass them, not to wrangle with them, not to argue, not to force your opinion on them, not at all, but to love them.

 You see, to push them too fast is going to injure them.
 It's going to make them stumble.
 They're going to offend their conscience.
 Go slow and be gentle.
-You remember Galatians 5 where he says don't use your liberty to injure other people, verse 13 and 15 of Galatians 5?
-So the basic principle then comes in verse 1, this is the first part.
+You remember Galatians 5, where he says don't use your liberty to injure other people, verse 13 and 15 of Galatians 5?
+So the basic principle then comes in verse 1.
+This is the first part.
 There are four parts, 1 to 12, 13 to 23, chapter 15:1 to 7, chapter 15:8 to 13.
-The first one is receive on another and that's introduced in verse 1.
+The first one is receive one another, and that's introduced in verse 1.
 Having said that, there are several reasons why we're to receive one another and we'll look at those next Sunday.
 And they'll begin to take us from verse 2 down through verse 12.
 Dynamite truth, may God bless to our hearts the things we're going to learn.
 Let's bow in prayer.